 American University School Code for the FAFSA is 001434.

 A pin number is required to electronically sign the FAFSA.
-Both the dependent student and parent may request a pin at www.pin.ed.gov .
+To request one, go to www.pin.ed.gov

 Do I need to fill out a FAFSA to keep my merit scholarship?

 No, merit recipients do not need to complete a FAFSA to keep their scholarships.
 They only need to have met AUs satisfactory academic progress (SAP) requirements in the previous academic year.

 When will my financial aid package post on my AU portal for next year?